 4. Display Capacity – It is important to think through how much product you want you display to hold.
 Based on pure economics, it generally makes sense to fit as much product on the display as possible.
 This helps to drive down your display cost per unit and also helps to reduce per unit shipping costs in most cases.
 However, it is important to consider your projected sell-through rate.
 Most retailers want to see good sell through so a counter display that only holds 6 products is likely to be perceived as more successful if it sells out quickly rather than a 12-product display which lingers on the counter for months.

-5. Assembly – There are 3 basic options when it comes to assembly: (1) Send the unit to the retailer fully assembled, (2) send the unit partially assembled, or (3) send the unit unassembled.
+5. Assembly – After manufacturing, there are 3 basic options when it comes to assembly: (1) Send the unit to the retailer fully assembled, (2) send the unit partially assembled, or (3) send the unit unassembled.
 Each of these options requires different tradeoffs.
 Most retailers prefer a fully assembled unit or a partially assembled unit where the body is assembled, and the retailer just need to assemble the base and the header, which generally can be done quickly.
 Be sure to let your display provider know which approach you plan to take since the size of the outside shipper box will be larger for the completely assembled unit compared to an unassembled flat-packed box.

 6. Fulfillment – Another decision that needs to be made is whether or not you will ship your product already packed in the display or if you will be shipping your product separately.
 In most cases retailers prefer to get assembled or partially assembled displays with product pre-loaded.
 It makes their job easier.
 There is a lot of analysis to be done in this area since you can have your display provider assemble, fulfill and ship or you might have that done at the place where you produce your product.
 If you make your product in China, you can either send it flat packed on a container and have it assembled and fulfilled at your location or possibly at your display provider’s location if they offer that service.
 Alternatively, the corrugated factory in China might be able to assemble and fulfill for you.
 This option tends to make good economic sense as long the container shipping economics are not too burdensome.